marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 The x86-32 bit version of the program uses a traditional C-based Goertzel algorithm, for a reference design and comparison.

-When a frequency surpasses a set threshold, the row or column frequency labels are redrawn (in a highlighted color).
-If both a DTMF row *and* column are "on", then the key "lights up" as well.
-Super simple.

-To reduce flicker, I only redraw the window when a state changes.
-Someday, I'd like to just redraw the content that changed rather than the whole screen, but that issue is logged in GitHub, so I can let it go for now.

 When you are running DTMF Decoder in a VM, it's still subject to the whims of the hypervisor's scheduler.
 Therefore, you may get frames with